 I just spent time in a conversation of the heart with a member of my extended family who has also lost a child.
 Her daughter Jennifer, my little cousin-once-removed, died 24 years ago at the age of seven.
 When I think about it, that’s the first death that ever grabbed my heart.
 I remember Jennifer was so beautiful, like a little porcelain doll.
 On our week-long visits to Iowa on summer break as a kid, I’d play with Jennifer and her siblings and catch fireflies in their yard.
 I remember a heavy sense of the wrongness of that little doll not being alive anymore, as much as I could understand and mourn her at the age of 14.

-And now speaking with her mom, being a mom myself of a child who lives in heaven, the sharing of understanding felt so welcome.
+And now speaking with her mom, being a mom myself of three children who live in heaven, the sharing of understanding felt so welcome.
 She understood my longings and the mix of sorrow and joy that presents at every moment.
 When we were finishing our conversation she said, “Aren’t we blessed to be their moms?
 Jennifer and Elliot’s moms?”